Skip to content

 See the vote tally and conditions for this decision →

-Hall Street Apartments LIHTC resolution of no objection (PH3)
+Resolution of no objection for Hall Street Apartments LIHTC (PH3)

 Approved.

-Public hearing and resolution of no objection for Fairfield Affordable Housing Fund Tranche 15 LLC's application to TDHCA for 4% non-competitive low-income housing tax credits for Hall Street Apartments, a 354-unit multifamily residential development at 1823 North Hall Street, with bonds to be issued by the City of Dallas Housing Finance Corporation.
+Public hearing and resolution of no objection for Fairfield Affordable Housing Fund, Tranche 15, LLC application to TDHCA for 4% non-competitive low-income housing tax credits for Hall Street Apartments, a 354-unit multifamily development at 1823 North Hall Street, including acknowledgment of proximity to another tax-credit development.
+Approved.

 See the vote tally and conditions for this decision →